 I prefer bolder flavors so I would omit the 2 teaspoons of soy sauce and replace it with 2 tablespoons of Worcestershire sauce.
 I think it would greatly enhance the flavor of the sauce.

-We are huge fans of Swedish meatballs and these IKEA meatballs were delicious.
+We are huge fans of Swedish meatballs and this IKEA meatballs recipe was delicious.
 Using soy sauce and Dijon in the cream preparation definitely yielded a more umami result.
 The meatballs were tender and tasty; the cream sauce was bread-sop-worthy.

 These are addictive little balls of meat!
 The cream sauce is the real star here.
 I served them with mashed potatoes, sauteed kale, and lingonberry jam.
+We loved this recipe.

 The sauce is definitely on the thicker side (think more of a béchamel rather than a loose cream sauce) so I recommend adding an additional 1/2 cup of liquid (preferably one of the broths) if you want to either stretch out the sauce a little more of if you don’t want a thick sauce.

-I threw the meatballs and sauce on top of a bed of egg noodles but would also serve them with some toothpicks at a party or even on some mashed potatoes for the ultimate comfort food.
+I threw the tender meatballs and sauce on top of a bed of egg noodles but would also serve them with some toothpicks at a party or even on some mashed potatoes for the ultimate comfort food.

-This simple IKEA Swedish meatballs dish is nice for a comforting meal especially if the meatballs are prepared ahead of time and frozen without the sauce.
+This homemade IKEA Swedish meatballs dish is nice for a comforting meal especially if the meatballs are prepared ahead of time and frozen without the sauce.
 The meatballs are moist and the flavorful sauce is creamy smooth and would be a tasty topping for steamed broccoli or cauliflower.